Wzlim83/HDB-Resale-Trend-analysis/README.md

 <img width="620" height="429" alt="image" src="https://github.com/user-attachments/assets/5d86b575-8467-4d64-92a4-50ce9131992d" />

 Insights: Woodlands has the lowest resale value which provides a possible option for flat buyers looking for bargain.
-Tampine and Ponggol
+Tampine and Punggol seems quite similar in resale value.
+Buyers may need to consider other factors like proximity to amenities when making decision.